orangeadam3/terra121/README.md

 # Terra 1 to 1 Minecraft World Project
 ### Developed by TheAtomBomb92
 ### Co-Developed by shejan0
-### Based on [CubicChunk's Cubic World Generator](https://github.com/OpenCubicChunks/CubicWorldGen/), utilizing the [CubicChunks](https://github.com/OpenCubicChunks/CubicChunks) mod
+### Submod of [CubicChunks](https://github.com/OpenCubicChunks/CubicChunks) and [CubicWorldGen](https://github.com/OpenCubicChunks/CubicWorldGen/) from the [OpenCubicChunks](https://github.com/OpenCubicChunks) project.

+## Currently used APIs:
+Data used for elevations is from [AWS Terrain Tiles](https://registry.opendata.aws/terrain-tiles/).

+Data for the tree cover is from the [ARCGIS REST TreeCover2000 Image Server hosted by the World Resources Institute](https://gis-treecover.wri.org/arcgis/rest/services/TreeCover2000/ImageServer), originally from [Landsat 7 ETM+](http://glad.geog.umd.edu/).

+Road (and soon, water) data is acquired from [OpenStreetMaps](https://www.openstreetmap.org/), downloaded in real-time using the public [Overpass API](http://overpass-api.de/) instance. (© OpenStreetMap contributors)

+Climate (rain & temperature) data is from [The University of Delaware Center for Climatic Research's Climate Data Archive](http://climate.geog.udel.edu/~climate/html_pages/archive.html) (built into the mod)

+Soil suborder data is from the [USDA Natural Resources Conservation Service's Global Soil Region Map](https://www.nrcs.usda.gov/wps/portal/nrcs/detail/soils/use/?cid=nrcs142p2_054013) (built into the mod)

 ## What is the difference between the other earth models in Minecraft?
 Rather than being on a percentage scale of the actual world, such as 1:2000 the scale, this generator generates the world on a 1:1 scale (Approximately, actual scale varies based on latitude ).
 Every block is 1 meter of the real world in every dimension.

-The heights of Mount Everest never felt so virtually high before.
+**The heights of Mount Everest never felt so virtually high before.**

+### THIS MOD DOWNLOADS DATA IN REALTIME FROM THE INTERNET!!!!!
+IT WILL NEED A DECENT INTERNET CONNECTION, AND WILL NOT WORK OFFLINE!!!
+DO NOT USE WITH MOBILE DATA CONNECTIONS!!!!

 ## How is it done?
 **CubicChunks**, first of all, adds a 3rd dimensionality to the already existing Minecraft chunk system, allowing much more accessibility when it comes to vertical height.